At a Glance

 ✨Understand the Role and Responsibilities

-Make sure you thoroughly understand the key responsibilities of the Senior Intellectual Property Manager role.
+Make sure you thoroughly understand the key responsibilities of a Senior Intellectual Property Manager.
 Familiarise yourself with NPL's recent projects and how they relate to IP management.
-This will help you demonstrate your knowledge and show that you're genuinely interested in the position.
+This will help you demonstrate your knowledge and enthusiasm during the interview.